Communication Lower Bounds and Algorithms for Sketching with Random Dense Matrices: Conclusion

 \textbf{Parallel performance comparison of C++ vs Python.} To compare the parallel performance between C++ and Python we perform a CPU-only experiment with distributed 3D matrix multiplication by multiplying two $50k \times 50k$ double precision matrices.
 The multiplication operation involved gathering parts of both matrices, performing multiplication locally and then reducing the partial result by MPI reduce-scatter.
 The result of the experiment is presented in \cref{fig:matmul-cpp-v-py}.
 We observe that the performance of local matrix multiplication is comparable across the two implementations as both of them utilize MKL for BLAS operations.
 However, even though both of the implementations use the same underlying MPI library, the communication costs were significantly higher for the Python implementation.
 Because we could not explain the performance degradation and the C++ implementation is more efficient, in the following subsections, we omit our Python implementation for performance evaluation.
+We also compare our C++ implementation against SLATE~\cite{Gates2019SLATE}, a widely-used distributed linear algebra library, on the same hardware.
+Our implementation performs marginally faster than SLATE, validating the efficiency of our baseline implementation.